Subscribe Today & Receive 15% Off

 Does Lion's Mane Work Immediately?

 The effects of medicinal mushrooms—including cordyceps, reishi, Chaga, Lion's mane, and others—may not be felt immediately.
 This is because the supplement may take some time to build up in the body to produce noticeable effects.
-For Lion's mane, some individuals may begin to notice improvements in cognitive function and memory within a few weeks of taking Lion's mane, while others may take longer.
+For example, for Lion's Mane, some individuals may begin to notice improvements in cognitive function and memory within a few weeks of taking Lion's Mane, while others may take longer.

 Does Lion's Mane Have Any Psychoactive Effects?